Vascular dementia

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.

-- Personal communication, Dr Pravir Sharma, Consultant in Mental Health Care and Old Age Psychiatry, 5 December 2021
+- Personal communication by Dr Nick Clarke, Consultant in Old Age Psychiatry, October 2024